 Some doxies have no fear and will jump right in the water by themselves (like my dog, Reno).
 Always keep a close eye on your doxie near any body of water.

-If your dachshund takes a quick dip, stay very close and don’t look away.
-A dog can sink very quickly.
-Watch closely to prevent an accident.
+If your Dachshund takes a quick dip, stay close and don’t look away.
+A dog can sink very quickly, so always watch closely to prevent an accident.

-Note: Even the best swimmers can still have an accident.
+Note: Even the best canine swimmers can still have an accident.

-I recommend using a floating dog leash (from Amazon).
-It is brightly colored so it is easy to see and if you need to do a quick rescue you can pull your pup to safety.
+This leash floats and is brightly colored so it is easy to see and if you need to do a quick rescue you can pull your pup to safety.

-Note: Some folks recommend taking off the dog’s leash and collar to avoid getting caught on debris while swimming.
-If you keep your dachshund right next to you, this can be avoided.
+Some folks recommend taking off the dog’s leash and collar to avoid getting caught on debris while swimming.
+If you keep your Dachshund right next to you, this can be avoided.
 I would much rather have a leash or life jacket handle to grab than nothing at all.

 It can be very difficult for your dog to exit the pool, lake, or pond by themselves.
 If it is too slippery or steep, your dog will need some extra help getting out of the water.

 Practice exiting the water a few times with your dog to show them the way out and continue to remain close to your pup in case they struggle.